jprovidence/aether/notes/text_similarity_a.md

 Typical evaluation of VBAs when given a document pair can be broken down into three stages:

-1. Tally stage: For both documents, record and possibly normalize the frequency of each term.
+1. Tally stage: For both documents, record and convert the frequency of each term into a significance score.
 2. Dimensionality stage: Transform the vectors to ensure they are of the same dimensionality.
 3. Comparison stage: Compare the vectors to determine the level of similarity.